LauraamForster/ThesisQMUL_UncoveringCutaneousNanoscaleBiophysics/README.md

 # ThesisQMUL_UncoveringCutaneousNanoscaleBiophysics
 Thesis by Laura Forster and Himadri Gupta

-Analysis code for Laura Forster's thesis work with Himadri Gupta at Queen Mary University of London (QMUL).
+Analysis code for Laura Forster's thesis work with Prof. Himadri Gupta and Dr. Emanuel Rognoni at Queen Mary University of London (QMUL).

 The repository contains separate processing workflows for three experimental techniques: